What is the work-life balance?

 Don’t go it alone

-That said, distance can’t stop your team from connecting – especially today with so many effective remote work tools at your disposal.
+That said, distance can’t stop your team from connecting – especially today with so many effective tools enabling you to work remotely.
 Just make sure everyone has access to and knowledge of all the collaborative tools they need to create an easy-to-use, unified workspace.

 The heart of a good work-life balance is ensuring that you and your team attend to your personal and family lives.
 This doesn’t mean anyone should downplay their professional life but everyone should remember that work and life outside of work are equally important.
 Your co-worker isn’t just a person who turns up with a laptop for eight hours a day.
 They’re a human being, too – with hundreds of valuable obligations outside of work.
 When you can all get aligned with this way of thinking, you’ll find you can truly achieve a quality work-life balance together.